FAQs

 The proposal would result in the paving over of the Cowlitz Trail.

-The developers have named their development "Salish Landing" because they are aware that it would destroy a remnant of the Cowlitz Trail, a historical tribal trading route, and they want to whitewash this.
+The developers have named their proposal "Salish Landing" because they are aware that it would destroy a remnant of the Cowlitz Trail, a historical tribal trading route, and they want to whitewash this.
 The Cowlitz Trail is potentially 9,000 years old.
 It later became a spur of the Oregon Trail.
-According to Dave Welch, Oregon Trail historian, there is no other known remnant of the Cowlitz Trail that remains unpaved, other than on the neighboring properties immediately to the south of the Bar Holdings parcel.
+According to Dave Welch, Oregon Trail historian, there are only a couple other known remnants of the Cowlitz Trail that remain unpaved.
 Under RCW 36.70A.020(13), land use planning must “identify and encourage the preservation of lands, sites, and structures, that have historical or archaeological significance”.

 Overlay map showing Cowlitz Trail (yellow line) running through Bar Holdings.
-Map courtesy of David Welch.
+Map courtesy of David Welch and Robin Baker.

 The parcel was owned by Chief Leschi's executioner.